 All employees who are eligible for benefits will have the opportunity to enroll in or make changes to their flex plans during the annual open enrollment, usually held in November.
 This applies to flexible spending accounts and pre-tax premium conversion.

 We do not not always have annual open enrollment for our self-insured medical and dental plans.
 The University of Arkansas System Office determines when an open enrollment is held for those plans.
 Eligible employees will be notified in advance of any upcoming open enrollment periods.

 The vendors of our fully insured plans, such as vision, life and critical illness insurance, determine when open enrollment will be offered for those plans.

 How to enroll

 If you are newly eligible for benefits, you will attend a New Employee Orientation session (scheduled by your supervisor).
 All benefit plans will be covered in detail so that you can make informed decisions about your benefits.
 You’ll complete enrollment paperwork at this session.

 Effective Date of Your Benefit Elections

-Elective group benefits — the ones that you must enroll in through our office — take effect the first of the following month.
+Elective group benefits — the ones that you must enroll in through our office — take effect the first of the following month following your completion of enrollment forms.
 This includes medical, dental, vision, flexible spending accounts, life, long term disability and accidental death and dismemberment.
 Therefore, it is to your advantage to enroll in benefits as soon as you are eligible.
 For example, if your first day is June 14, you have until July 14 to enroll.
 If you enroll in June, coverage takes effect July 1.
 But if you wait until July to enroll, the start of coverage is delayed until August 1.